YeOldeDM/lets-godot-roguelike/pages/step-3-things.md

 Hit Play and test your player.
 It should move around and behave just as it always has.
 If not, you might have to back up and re-do some things.

 Create at least one "Prop" Thing in your Database.
 A Prop should be a stationary object which has no function (like the stone altar).
 They should be under some category like "Props".
+Do this the same way you did for the new Player, but don't touch its script.
+We don't want our props to move around when we hit movement keys.
+That would be weird.
+Make your prop's children editable and bring in a graphic from your source folder to act as the prop's Icon.
+I chose a completely generic stone alter but you do you.

 Find a couple more spots on your map like you did with your player (these spots should be on floor tiles!).
 Repeat the process you did with the player to spawn your props.